Browse by Medical Category

 Our liver specialists (hepatologists) are internationally recognized for their expertise in treating patients with all types of liver conditions, ranging from the common to the exceedingly rare.
-Our expertise includes challenging conditions such as chronic viral hepatitis (hepatitis B or hepatitis C), fatty liver, inherited liver diseases, autoimmune liver diseases, cirrhosis, end-stage liver disease, hepatocellular (liver) cancer, cholangiocarcinoma (bile duct cancer) and liver metastases from other cancers.
+Our expertise includes challenging conditions such as chronic viral hepatitis (hepatitis C or hepatitis B), fatty liver, inherited liver diseases including hemochromatosis, autoimmune liver diseases, cirrhosis, end-stage liver disease, hepatocellular (liver) cancer, cholangiocarcinoma (bile duct cancer) and liver metastases from other cancers.

 Using state-of-the-art technology and leading-edge medical and surgical interventions, we are able to provide for our patients advanced and timely diagnosis followed by individualized and ongoing care.
 Our physicians work closely with other specialists in the Liver Center of the Digestive Healthcare Center.